Bahrain at a Glance

 Business Etiquette in Bahrain

-Bahrain has a reputation of being the most liberal of the GCC states.
-While this is certainly true, it is also important to remember that Bahrain is an Islamic state with a society deeply rooted in local traditions and customs.
+Although Bahrain once had the reputation of being the most liberal of the GCC states, accusations of human rights violations since the beginning of the protest movement in 2011 have put this in question.
+Nonetheless, for expats, Bahrain remains one of the most liberal states in the region.
+But please remember that the country is an Islamic state with a society deeply rooted in local traditions and customs.
 The style of conducting business in Bahrain therefore differs widely from that in Western Europe or the USA.
 A basic understanding of Bahraini culture can earn you respect and give you the edge over your competitors.

 Business Meetings in Bahrain